thomaskreutzer/thomaskreutzer.github.io/_posts/2019-06-09-NiFi-Registry-with-Kerberos.markdown

 ---
 ### Assumptions:

 Many windows environments have Kerberos enabled behind the curtains for you as with the following scenario.
 In addition we have a one-way trust configured with the Active Directory domain.
-This article only covers issues I encountered with early versions of NiFi Registry which may be resolved today in anewer version.
+This article only covers issues I encountered with early versions of NiFi Registry which may be resolved today in a newer version.

 ### Issue:
 ![Bad Message](https://i.imgur.com/p0a2rC3.png)